How To Stay In Shape With A Housework Workout

 • Start in a stand position with a cleaning rag in your hand.
 Stand facing the surface you’ll be cleaning.

 • Use the rag to wipe the surface in a straight line.
 Keeping your leg straight, extend it behind you or to the side every time you wipe away from you.
-Bring it back to your body as wipe back towards you.
+Bring it back to your body as wipes back towards you.

 • Switch your legs every 5-7 wipes.